Clarence Pier: Golden Horseshoe

 The main building, known as the "Golden Horseshoe", houses a fairly large amusement arcade as well as a small bowling alley.
 During the building's reconstruction following the original building's bombing during the war, the venue housed a Cafeteria, Ballroom and various gift shops before becoming an arcade during the 1980s.

 A Coffee Cup Café opened up in 2009 in a section that formerly housed a Prize Bingo Hall.

-The first floor of the building houses a Wimpy bar which is located within a door on the left of the Golden Horseshoe or within a set of stairs in the venue.
+The first floor of the building houses a Wimpy bar which is located within a door on the left of the Golden Horseshoe or a set of stairs situated in the venue.

-Pirates and Princesses Play Area
+Pirates and Princesses Play Area/The Putt Hutt

-The right side of the Golden Horseshoe housed an indoor playground called the "Pirates and Princesses Play Area", which opened in 1985 as Pirate Pete's, and closed at the beginning of January 2023 after 37 years of service.
-It is currently unknown what is replacing the play area.
+The right side of the Golden Horseshoe housed an indoor playground called the "Pirates and Princesses Play Area", which opened in 1985 as Pirate Pete's and closed at the beginning of January 2023 after 37 years of service.

+It was replaced with an indoor miniature Golf course named "The Putt Hutt", which opened in August 2023.

 The "Clarence Pier"

-A smaller building, perpendicular but not physically joined to the main pavilion houses another amusement arcade, named the "Clarence Pier", which was constructed in 1958 to replace an earlier public house of the same name that was bombed during World War II.
-The Arcade located on the ground floor was known as the "Wheel Of Fortune" for many years until being renamed to its current name in 2012.
-Next to the venue are some small gift shops.
+A smaller building, perpendicular but not physically joined to the main pavilion houses another amusement arcade, named the "Clarence Pier".
+It was constructed for Portsmouth brewers Brickwoods Ltd in 1958 as the Seahorse Bars to replace an earlier public house of the same name that was bombed during World War II.
+It was designed by W. H. Saunders & Son and the brewery's staff architect, J. V. Nisbet.

-The Whitbread-operated public house was renamed "Seahorse Bars" in 1964, and then "Barnum's" in 1990 before being destroyed in a fire in 1993.
-During the building's refurbishment, the former pub was converted into 'Jurassic 3001', a futuristic dinosaur-themed dark ride, which opened in 1995.
+The public house, later operated by Whitbread, was renamed "Barnum's" in 1990 before being destroyed in a fire in 1993.
+During the building's refurbishment, the former pub was converted into 'Jurassic 3001', a futuristic dinosaur-themed dark ride, which opened in 1994.
 The ride's exterior featured an animatronic triceratops, whose head protruded from the side of the building and roared occasionally at passers-by.
 The attraction closed in 2001, yet all ride signage and theming on the building remained until the end of 2011.

-The upper floor space previously occupied by this ride underwent a conversion to apartments, according to planning publications, in 2012.
+The amusement arcade located on the ground floor was known as the "Wheel Of Fortune" for many years until being renamed to its current name in 2012.
+The upper floor space previously occupied by Jurassic 3001 underwent a conversion to apartments, according to planning publications, in 2012.
+Next to the venue are some small gift shops.

-Other Venues
+Other facilities

-A building at the side of the funfair houses an arcade called "Games Wharf" and "The Boat House" (originally another Coffee Cup).
+A building at the side of the funfair houses an arcade called "Games Wharf" and a food concession stand.
+Another arcade - Southsea Island Leisure, is opposite Games Wharf; although it operates under separate management from the other three arcades on site.

-Another newer addition to the pier is a pirate-themed crazy golf course situated behind the Clarence Pier arcade.